alexcu2718/fdf/README.md

 # fdf

+COMPATIBILITY STATE: WORKING ON LITTLE-ENDIAN LINUX/FREEBSD X86-64 (PROBABLY WORKS ON OPENBSD/NETBSD, TOO LAZY TO CHECK) NOT TESTED ON BIG ENDIAN SYSTEMS (LITERALLY NOT EVEN CURL IS AVAILABLE ON PPC 64BIT!!!)

 NOT IN A STATE FOR USE/CONTRIBUTION, YE HAVE BEEN WARNED!

 **Name to be changed, I just entered this randomly on my keyboard, it sounds like fd-faster which is funny but thats not my intent,hence name change